• Skip to primary navigation

 • 2 thin tilapia fillets (about 4 ounces) fresh or frozen (times given for both below)

-• Olive oil pump spray not aerosol or 1 tablespoon olive oil
+• Olive oil in sprayer not aerosol or 1 tablespoon olive oil

 • 2 tablespoons grated Parmesan cheese